The Kenner Center

 Dawn Kenner has worked in a variety of clinical settings including The Renfrew Center and Cornell University and has been an honorary international speaker on the topic of eating disorders.
 She is an advocate for education, support, and improved access to care for eating disorders.
 Therapeutic modalities include insight oriented and cognitive behavior therapy.
 Clinical interests include group therapy and supervision.
 Dawn Kenner provides bilingual services for English and Spanish speakers.
-Dawn is licensed in Illinois, Texas and the state of Washington.
+Dawn is licensed in Illinois, Washington, and Tennessee.
 HIPAA compliant teletherapy is offered to provide access to treatment as needed.

 Manya Bahraini, JD, CDR, MCC